SirajChaudhary/comprehensive-example-on-microservices-using-spring-boot-with-spring-cloud/README.md

 * update YOUR_GMAIL_USERNAME/YOUR_GMAIL_PASSWORD in the [.properties file](./airport-bookings-service/src/main/resources/application.yml) of airport-booking-service.

 **Step 6.** Build all microservices `mvn clean install`
-<br />- we should build in the following sequence but before that make sure we have set Java Build Path of each microservice to JDK 11
+<br />- we should build in the following sequence and make sure we have set Java Build Path of each microservice to JDK 11
 * eureka-server
 * api-gateway
 * airport-pilot-service